IBM-Swift-Sunset/Kitura-Chat-Server/README.md

 an indication of who sent it and when it was sent.

 ## Running on Bluemix
 Bluemix is a hosting platform from IBM that makes it easy to deploy your app to the cloud.
+On Bluemix one can deploy Swift servers in several ways.
+In this section I will describe deploying on Bluemix using the Runtime for Swift Cloud Foundry build pack.
+In the next section I will describe deploying on Bluemix using a Docker Container.

 1. If needed: